edamame-course/2015-tutorials/final/2015-06-22_FastQC_tutorial.md

 ```
 "fastqc" should now be in green.
 Now we can execute it!

 We need to copy a .fastq file into this folder in order to run the program.
 Although we can use any fastq file, it will be more of a summary (and less time consuming) if we can consider a group of fastq together.
-To do this, w e'll create a new file, which we will call "forward.fastq", which will be a file containing all forward reads from our 16S tag sequencing.
+To do this, we'll create a new file, which we will call "forward.fastq", which will be a file containing all forward reads from our 16S tag sequencing.
 To make this file, navigate to the folder containing all of the subsampled data .fastq files.

 ```
 cat *F_sub.fastq > forward.fastq